Lake Area Route 54 Safety Improvement Milestones

 Installation of median guard cable along Route 54 between the city of Camdenton and west of the Camden County Route KK intersection in Osage Beach.

-The project includes planned safety improvements to Route 54 from Camdenton to Osage Beach.
+The project included planned safety improvements to Route 54 from Camdenton to Osage Beach.
 The work will help prevent crossover accidents and improve the safety of several intersections.
 The installation of J-turns will help eliminate right-angle crashes and has been shown to reduce injury/fatal accidents by more than 50 percent.
-The median guard cable that will be installed on this project has been shown to prevent almost all crossover accidents.
-The project is scheduled for completion in August 2019.

-The project includes various Route 54 safety improvements in Camden County including:
+The project included various Route 54 safety improvements in Camden County including:

 - Installation of median guard cable along Route 54 between the city of Camdenton and west of the Camden County Route KK intersection in Osage Beach

 - Intersection improvements at Spring Valley Road and Route 54

 - Westbound Route 54 deceleration lanes at Key Largo Road, Runabout Drive and Cape Woods Drive

 - A westbound acceleration lane at Key Largo Road